 Staying in touch with your clients just for the sake of staying in touch is yet another essential action that is regularly overlooked, or at best, handled very irregularly.
 You don’t want to bombard past customers with sales pitches or hassle them with daily phone calls, but you can keep in touch enough to keep your business present in their mind.
 Enough to show that you genuinely value their business; value their relationship with you.

 A popular means of this kind of customer contact is via an email newsletter.
-This article expands on the theme.

 Past customers should be respected every bit as much as new customers.
 Honour your deadlines and guarantees.
 Do what you say you’re going to do.
 Better still, do more.
 There is no surer way to lose credibility than failing to live up to your word.
 Respond quickly and never be late.
 When clients know they can rely on you, they return and will speak highly of you to others.